Jos100703/db_savings/README.md

 # db_savings
 Reverse engineering of the Deutsche Bahn Navigator API

+# DISCLAIMER
+This approach only works from German IP-Adresses

 ## Overview
 This project extracts train connection and pricing data directly from the Deutsche Bahn Navigator API.
 Given a DB search URL, it retrieves the available connections (including intermediate stops and prices) and outputs the results as a structured CSV.